w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 Due to the current runtime constraints,
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can only handle
-{{ polkadot: <RPC network="polkadot" path="consts.electionProviderMultiPhase.maxElectingVoters" defaultValue={22500}/> :polkadot }}
-{{ kusama: <RPC network="kusama" path="consts.electionProviderMultiPhase.maxElectingVoters" defaultValue={12500}/> :kusama }}
+{{ polkadot: 22500 :polkadot }} {{ kusama: 12500 :kusama }} nominators comfortably in the
-nominators comfortably in the [electing set](learn-nominator.md#staking-election-stages).
-As one of the objectives of the [NPoS algorithm](learn-phragmen.md) is to maximize the overall stake on the network, it can be inferred that the staking system on
+[electing set](learn-nominator.md#staking-election-stages).
+As one of the objectives of the [NPoS algorithm](learn-phragmen.md) is to maximize the overall stake on the network, it can be inferred that the staking system on {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} favors nominators with a larger stake.
+favors nominators with a larger stake.
 Only the nominator accounts which back the validators in the active set are eligible for receiving staking rewards.
 This leaves out nomination intents from the accounts with lower token balance than the min-active nomination and places them in a waiting queue to enter electing set.
 Nomination pools will be handy for members who want to participate in the staking system with a stake much lower than the dynamic min-active nomination threshold on the network.
 All operations are constant space and time complexity relative to the number of members, eliminating any theoretical upper bound on the number of members the system can handle and thus scaling the number of accounts that can participate and earn rewards in the staking system on
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.
 In summary, each nomination pool is viewed as a single nominator from the NPoS system point of view.